 B. Safety and Community Respect

 Students are expected to act with regard for the well being of others and to cause no harm to others.
-This section Includes: Harassment, Intimidation, Disruptive Conduct, Sexual Assault, Rape, and Hazing.
+This section Includes: Harassment, Intimidation, Disruptive Conduct, Hazing, Sexual Assault (including Rape), Domestic Violence, Dating Violence and Stalking.

 B.1a.
 No student shall engage in harassing, intimidating, or threatening conduct.
 This includes stalking.